-Take the regional buses — The best way to get around the regions of the US is by bus.
-Bus fares cost as little as $1 USD.
+- Take the regional buses — The best way to get around the regions of the US is by bus.
+Bus fares cost as little as $1.
 Typically, flying and trains are the most expensive way to get around.
 If you can, rent a car and share the gas costs with friends.
 The best companies are Megabus and Bolt Bus.

-Cook — The United States has some of the cheapest food in the developed world.
-Grocery shopping can cost less than $40 USD per week will save a lot of money.
+- Cook — The United States has some of the cheapest food in the developed world.
+Grocery shopping can cost less than $60 per week and is way cheaper and healthier than eating out every day.
 Cook and save!

 Top Things to See and Do in the United States